corpunWorld Corporal Punishment Research

 Kampuchea classroomCambodia

 See the bottom picture on the page.
 It shows a classroom, and one of the students is holding what definitely looks like a cane.
-The text (in Japanese) doesn't seem to be saying anything to clarify matters, as far as I can work out from a machine translation.
+The text (in Japanese) doesn't do much to clarify matters, as far as I can work out.

 This glossary of 1940s-1960s Kenyan school slang tells us that "cuts" meant "strokes with a bamboo cane on the backside".
 Not a usage confined to Kenya, of course.
 (And I doubt if the canes were actually bamboo, which is too rigid and brittle for punishment purposes; rattan is more likely.)